|MEETING PLACE:||OARS American River Outpost, 7330 River Park Drive, Lotus, CA 95651|

-When we approach the take-out at Salmon Falls Bridge, there is a short, steep hill up to the parking lot where our shuttle vehicle and restroom facilities await you.
+After the main rapids are over, and depending on the water levels, the guides will tie the boats together for a short tow-out to the Salmon Falls Bridge.
+Here, there is a short, steep hill up to the parking lot where our shuttle vehicle and restroom facilities await you.
 Our guides appreciate help carrying the rafts and other equipment up the hill.
 Please feel free to bow out if you wish.
-After enjoying a cold soda or juice from the cooler, we head back to the OARS American River Outpost and your car, generally arriving between 4:00 PM and 5:00 PM.
+After enjoying a cold soda or sparkling water from the cooler, we will drive the 30 minutes back to the OARS American River Outpost and your car, generally arriving between 4:00 PM and 5:00 PM.

 - Skilled, professional guide service